-Provider Category Provider Type Title
+Provider Category Provider Type Title Agency Traditional Case Management Providers

-Individual Licensed Occupational Therapist

-Agency Rehabilitation Agency

-Service Type: Extended State Plan Service

-Service Name: Occupational Therapy in Adult Day Health Care

-Individual

-Licensed Occupational Therapist

-Occupational therapy

-Certificate (specify):

-Other Standard (specify):

-Verification of Provider Qualifications Entity Responsible for Verification:

-Verification of license by the ADH Center provider

-Frequency of Verification:

-Upon enrollment, recertification, and on an as needed basis as indicated by auditing.

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

-Service Type: Extended State Plan Service
+Service Type: Statutory Service

-Service Name: Occupational Therapy in Adult Day Health Care

-Provider Category: Agency

-Provider Type:

-Rehabilitation Agency

-Provider Qualifications

-License (specify):

-Individual practitioner occupational therapy license

-Certificate (specify):

-Other Standard (specify):

-Verification of Provider Qualifications Entity Responsible for Verification:

-ADH Center provider verification prior to service delivery

-Frequency of Verification:
+Service Name: Traditional Case Management

+Traditional Case Management Providers

+A minimum of two years of experience providing case management.

+A demonstrated history of working with inpatient facilities such as acute care hospitals.

+All DCH enrollment criteria for care coordination.

+After hours on- call system.

+Department of Community Health Medicaid Policy Unit and Provider Enrollment Section.

-Upon enrollment, recertification, and on an as needed basis as indicated by auditing.
+Upon enrollment, at revalidation, and as indicated by the results of auditing.

-State laws, regulations and policies referenced in the spec ification are readily available to CMS upon request through

-the Medicaid agency or the operating agency (if applicabl · · · · · · · · · · · · · · · · · · ·

-Service Type:

-Extended State Plan Service

-Service Title:

-Physical Therapy in Adult Day Health Care

-HCBS Taxonomy:

-Category 1: Sub-Category 1:

-Category 2: Sub-Category 2:

-Category 3: Sub-Category 3:

-Category 4: Sub-Category 4:

-Complete this part for a renewal application or a new wa iver that replaces an existing waiver.
-Select one:

-Service is included in approved waiver.
-The re is no change in service specifications.

-Service is included in approved waiver.
-The service specifications have been modified.

-Service is not included in the approved waiv er.

-In the approved waiver therapies are included in the description of Adult Day Health Care.

-Service definition and description:

-Specialized therapies are available to waiver participants in the adult day health care center when indicated on the service plan and ordered by a physician.
-Therapies provided in the ADH Center are intended to enhance or improve the level of function of the waiver participant in the center and in his/her home by continuing rehabilitation activities begun through home health services or outpatient rehabilitation following an acute episode.
-The ADH Center provides directly, or under subcontract, therapy services prescribed by the participant's physician.
-The following conditions apply to physical therapy:

-- 1) All physical therapy services are performed by or under the direct supervision of a physical therapist licensed to practice in the State. - 2) Therapy services are coordinated by the ADH RN as part of the waiver participant's service plan through coordination with the case manager. - 3) A copy of the therapist's initial evaluation, reevaluations and progress notes are retained in the clinical record.

-The Elderly & Disabled Waiver Program is intended for those services that are not covered by the State Medicaid Plan or those instances in which a participant's need exceeds State Plan coverage limits and exceptions to the coverage limits are not available.
-Thus, physical therapy services provided in the ADH Center may supplement the allowable home health therapy visits or may be provided to augment those delivered in the private home setting.

-Specify applicable (if any) limits on the amount, frequency, or duration of this service:
+ervice Type: Extended State Plan Service ervice Title: Occupational Therapy in Adult Day Health ı Care ICBS Taxonomy: Category 1: Sub-Category 1: Category 2: Sub-Category 2: Category 3: Sub-Category 3: Service Definition (Scope): Category 4: Sub-Category 4: In the approved waiver therapies are includ led in the description of Adult Day Health Care.
+Service definition and description: er particpants in the adult day health care center when indicated on the • herapies provided in the ADH Center are intended to enhance or improve he level of function of the waiver participa ant in the center and in his/her home by continuing rehabilitation activiti - patient rehabilitation following an acute episode.
+The ADH Center grapy services prescribed by the participant's physician.
+The following conditions apply to occupational therapy: 1) All occupational therapy services are per rformed by or under the direct supervision of an occupational therapist licensed to practice in the State.
+2) Therapy services are coordinated by the ADH RN as part of the waiver participant's service plan through coordination with the case manager.
+3) A copy of the therapist's initial evaluation on, reevaluations and progress notes are retained in the clinical record.
+The Elderly & Disabled Waiver Program is s intended for those services that are not covered by the State Medicaid ant's need exceeds State Plan coverage limits and exceptions to the cupational therapy services provided in the ADH Center may suppleme may be provided to augment those delivered in the private home setting specify applicable (if any) limits on the a mount, frequency, or duration of this service: Occupational therapy visit - \$44.15 Maximum of 25 visits per year

+Maximum 3 visits per week